ct-report/IT/samples/IMMUNI/ReproducibleBuilds/README.md

 ## Classes.dex situation

-Owing to Kotlin issues there is still a mismatch between Classes.dex files = Play Store version has 636 Bytes more than compiled one.
+Owing to Kotlin mapping issues there is still a mismatch between Classes.dex files = Play Store version has 636 Bytes more than compiled one.

-There is a confirmed mismatch import = _it.ministerodellasalute.immuni.HowitworksDirections instead of it.ministerodellasalute.immuni.HomeDirections_ in generated FaqActivityDirections.java and HowitworksDialogFragmentDirections.java .
+There is a mismatch during mapping/import = _it.ministerodellasalute.immuni.HowitworksDirections instead of it.ministerodellasalute.immuni.HomeDirections_ in generated FaqActivityDirections.java and HowitworksDialogFragmentDirections.java, that leads to a missing method in those 2 classes.

 ![](photo_smalichk.png)